-Eligibility for Medicaid in Oklahoma
+Learn About Requirements for Medicaid in Oklahoma

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Oklahoma?
+Who qualifies for Medicaid in Oklahoma?

 Oklahoma residents who are eligible for Medicaid are those who meet the personal and financial requirements.
 Medicaid benefits eligibility includes adults with minor children, children younger than 19 years of age, pregnant women and women older than 65 years of age with need of breast or cervical cancer treatment.
 Additionally, households with a family member who is a senior citizen or disabled can also initiate applying for Medicaid benefits.